larsjanssen6/underconstruction/README.md

 ## Usage

 You'll have to set a 4 digit code.
-You can do that by running this custom artisan command (in this example code ```1234``` is set obviously you can set another code).
+You can do that by running this custom artisan command (in this example the code is ```1234``` ,you can obviously set another code).

 ```bash
 php artisan code:set 1234
 ```

-You can set routes in under construction mode by using `under-construction`-middleware on them.
+You can set routes to be in "Under Construction" mode by using the `under-construction`-middleware on them.

 ```php
 Route::group(['middleware' => 'under-construction'], function () {